Feyerabend/ABC80/BEFORE.md

 ## Seven-S

-The man behind the technological part of ABC80, Lars Karlsson, started in 1971 his company Dataindustrier AB (approximately translated as "Computer Industries ltd.").[^diab] The core products was for a long time based on the bus "Data Board 4680".
+The man behind the technical part of ABC80, Lars Karlsson, started in 1971 his company Dataindustrier AB (approximately translated as "Computer Industries ltd.").[^diab] The core products was for a long time based on the bus "Data Board 4680".
 The numbers in the name came